simranmehton2000/netslutter-RDP/README.md

 > Press Down facing arrow button "RDP INFO LOGIN" To Get IP, User, Password.
 ```
+## If Error Showed

+Just Download This Whole repository And make new repo in your GitHub account and upload all the files
 ### WARN

 THIS IS ONLY FOR EDUCATIONAL PURPOSES